 Colleges fail to promote thought diversity.

 One of the central goals of higher education is to broaden the mind by presenting students with a range of ideas that force the undergrads to challenge their assumptions.
 But many have argued that liberality of thought at university extends only to the left.
 On today’s campuses, less than a quarter of college professors self-identify as Republicans.
-Add to this the regular exclusion of Conservative speakers, and the university campus is little more than a canvas for progressive hegemony, one with little hope of genuinely liberalizing its student body.
+In fact, a new study suggests that Democratic professors outnumber Republicans 10 to 1.
+Add to this the regular exclusion of Conservative speakers on college campuses, and the university campus is little more than a canvas for progressive hegemony, one with little hope of genuinely liberalizing its student body.

 College really isn’t about learning anymore.

 For some universities and their students alike, learning is an afterthought.
-Colleges are employing less and less tenured faculty while bulking up on administrators (they outnumber academic staff two to one) and services that serve no academic function whatsoever.
-Not that all students mind – college students are reading less and investing more time in leisure and social activities.
-Course catalogs at top universities can be shockingly campy, offering courses that have little to no practical use, like University of Pennsylvania’s “Wasting Time on the internet” (because we all need expert help with that, am I right?), or Oberlin’s “How to Survive a Zombie Apocalypse,” or Cornell’s tree-climbing course.
+Colleges are employing fewer tenured faculty positions while bulking up on administrators (they outnumber academic staff) and services that serve no academic function whatsoever.
+Not that all students mind – college students are reading less (there are also fewer books for them to read) and investing more time in leisure and social activities.
+Course catalogs at top universities can be shockingly campy, offering courses that have little to no practical use, like University of Pennsylvania’s “Wasting Time on the internet” (because we all need expert help with that, am I right?), or Michigan State University’s “Surviving the Coming Zombie Apocalypse,” or Cornell’s tree-climbing course.
 The incorporation of trivialities into higher education makes the contemporary college experience look more like an expensive four-year-recreation program than a rigorous endeavor for strengthening the mind.
 This answers the question of is college worth it.